-CHM600 (Scientific Glassblowing), CHM650 (History of Chemistry), CHM657 (Inorganic Techniques), CHM800 (Chemistry in Outer Space and in the Laboratory), CHM930 (Homogeneous Catalysis).
+CHM 600 (Scientific Glassblowing), CHM 800 (Chemistry in Outer Space and in the Laboratory), CHM 857 (Advanced Inorganic Techniques), CHM 930 (Homogeneous Catalysis).

 M.S.
 Degree

 A minimum of 30 semester hours of graduate credit is required for this degree program, of which no less than 22 hours will be earned in course work.
 The program of study for the M.S. degree will normally include up to 15 hours in the students major area of study, 6-12 hours in related areas, and one hour of graduate seminar.
 At least two semester hours of credit must be earned at the 700 level or higher in each of three of the following groups: analytical, inorganic, organic, physical, materials, and biological.
 Acceptable courses for each group are given below.
 The supervisory committee must approve the program of study.
 A master's thesis that is based on 6 to 8 hours or original research must also be defended before one's supervisory committee.